traefik/traefik/docs/content/reference/static-configuration/env.md

 # Static Configuration: Environment variables

-!!! caution "Environment Variable Naming"
+!!! warning "Environment Variable Casing"

     Traefik normalizes the environment variable key-value pairs by lowercasing them.
     This means that when you interpolate a string in an environment variable's name,